 South Milwaukee's bond rating by Moody's Investor Service is an Aa2.
-This reflects the City's strong financial position, responsible spending and moderate debt burden.
+This reflects the City's strong financial position, responsible spending, and moderate debt burden.

-The Plan Commission and Common Council continue to encourage and oversee redevelopment in the City's four Tax Increment Financing (TIF) districts and pursue other redevelopment opportunities.
-Many successful projects have been completed in TIDs 1, 2, and 3, creating increased property values in these areas.
-The economic standing of TID 2 following the completion of major projects has allowed the City to pursue its status as a donor TID in 2019.
-TID 4 was an industrial TID approved in 2006 to assist with the retention and expansion of Bucyrus International (now Caterpillar).
-TID 4 closed in 2019.
-Due to recent conditions in downtown South Milwaukee, the City created TID 5 to spur reinvestment and catalyze downtown activation effective January 1, 2019.
+The Plan Commission and Common Council continue to encourage and oversee redevelopment in the City's four active Tax Increment Financing (TIF) districts, while also pursuing other redevelopment opportunities.
+Many successful projects have been completed in TIDs 1, 2, and 3, resulting in increased property values in these areas.
+The economic standing of TID 2, following the completion of major projects, allowed the City in 2019 to designate it as a donor TID to TID 5.
+TID 4, an industrial district approved in 2006 to support the retention and expansion of Bucyrus International (now Caterpillar Global Mining), closed in 2019.
+Due to recent conditions in downtown South Milwaukee, the City created TID 5 effective January 1, 2019, to spur reinvestment and catalyze downtown activation.
+Within TID 5, the City has development agreements in place for a \$52 million mixed-use redevelopment of the former Bucyrus Campus and an \$18 million mixed-use project at 10th and Marquette.